 The National Print Museum’s reference library is an excellent resource for 3rd level research and project work.
 This specialist reference library boasts an impressive and extensive collection of books, pamphlets, journals, periodicals, handbooks, catalogues and newspapers relating to the history, technology and practice of printing, typography, bookmaking, papermaking and other associated crafts.
 Also included in the collection are books, items of ephemera and photographs showcasing various styles of printing and print houses of old.
-The library has an online searchable catalogue which can be accessed via the link below:

 The library is a reference library only and no items may be borrowed or removed from the Museum.
 To access the library you can make an appointment by contacting firstname.lastname@example.org